 - Working Navigation Lights

-- Minimum boat length shall be 16 ft. and minimum (25hp) motor.
+- Minimum boat length shall be 16 feet and minimum 25hp motor.

 - Each contestant must have their own Coast Guard approved PFD.

 - Only artificial lures may be used with the exception of pork trailers.

 - No rod shall be longer than 8ft.

 - Only one rod may be used a time.
 However, contestants can have any number of rods rigged for use.

 - Tournament fees are $40.00 ($20 for club dues and $20 for the entry fee) per tournament fished.
 If entering the Progressive Pot, an additional $5.00 is required.
 Payable at the Club meeting prior to the tournament.